escotiel/escotiel/README.md

 ## Nice to meet you!

-I'm Robson Escotiel: Technology Teacher at Centro Paula Souza, teaching these programming languages: C#, JAVA, JavaScript, HML5, CSS3.
+I'm Robson Escotiel: Technology Teacher at Centro Paula Souza, teaching these programming languages: JavaScript (Node.JS, TypeScript, React), HML5, CSS3, C#, JAVA.
 I have passion for teach and learning.
 I'm also Full Stack JAVA and Front-end Developer

 🔭 I’m currently working on Javascript (Node.js), React and React Native.

-🌱 I’m currently learning and improving my knowlegments in Spring Boot, Hibernate, REST, Ionic, JWT, S3, MySQL and MongoDB.
+🌱 I’m currently learning and improving my knowlegments in React, Spring Boot, Hibernate, REST, Ionic, JWT, S3, MySQL and MongoDB.

 <!--
 **escotiel/escotiel** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.